desmid/mview/README.md

 #### Perl module

-1. Save the archive then uncompress and extract it (Linux, OS X, UNIX):
+1. Save the archive then uncompress and extract it (Linux, macOS, UNIX):

         tar xvzf mview-1.66.1.tar.gz